 - Make a bird feeder – scrape out the candle wax, add in some bird seed and sunflower seeds.
 You can either hang it up or put it on a plant stand in your garden or yard.

 - Science experiment – scrape out the candle wax and use the pumpkin for a science experiment.
 Put in some baking soda and add vinegar and watch the foamy explosion.
 You could also add a bit of food coloring to make it funnier.
 Kids will love this.

 - Make a face mask – pumpkin is loaded with all kinds of good vitamins and minerals for your skin.
 Vitamins A, C, and E as well as minerals like zinc, copper, magnesium, manganese, iron, and potassium.
 These will help to promote collagen production, protect from free radical damage, improve cell turnover, help reverse UV sun damage, fight acne, improve circulation, improve skin texture and much more.

 One of my favorite pumpkin mask recipes comes from The Pistachio Project.
 It’s pumpkin spice so you can wear it while you’re drinking your (homemade) pumpkin spice latte.
-No need for all the chemicals from Starbucks.
+No need for all the chemicals from chain coffee shops.

 What About All Those Uncarved Pumpkins After Halloween?